symless/synergy-hogsback/README.md

-# Synergy
+# Synergy Hogsback (Synergy 2)

-Automatic config layer and main repository for Synergy
+_Automatic config layer and main repository for Synergy._

-Not to be confused with [Synergy Core](https://github.com/symless/synergy-core)
+This project is no longer in development.

+Previously proprietary, Synergy 2 is released as open source under the MIT license.

 ## First clone